How Can Meditation Help Me Overcome Alcohol Misuse?

 Studies suggest that mindfulness-based interventions reduce alcohol use and cravings by allowing us to practice observation.
 When we learn to observe a craving in a non-judgmental way, we allow ourselves time to let the craving pass.

-In general, research has shown that meditation can lead to fewer alcohol cravings, reduced alcohol consumption, increased ability to handle stress, and lower emotional distress.
+In general, research has shown that when it comes to cravings for alcohol, meditation can lead to reduced consumption, increased ability to handle stress, and lower emotional distress.
 It’s also worth noting that meditation can profoundly impact our overall mental health by increasing feelings of peace, joy, acceptance, and gratitude.

 Mindfulness has two main components: bringing our attention back to the present moment, and simply noticing our thoughts or feelings without judgment.
 The latter is especially important because if we judge ourselves for our thoughts, we’ll likely feel even worse.
 But noticing and accepting them reduces their power, allowing us to have more control over them.